katemae/esports-modeling/index.md

 </td></tr> </table>

 As we can see, our baseline model has an average F1-Score of around 0.74 on the training data and an average F1-Score of around 0.68 on the testing data, which is still quite close to the training score.
 But while there is only a small difference in scores, our scores fall right around 0.7, meaning that our model is _okay_ at generalizing to unseen data.
-This may be becuase the max depth of the Random Forest may be close to its optimal value.
+This may be because the max depth of the Random Forest may be close to its optimal value.
 We can actually find this optimal max depth in our final model after we add some new features to further improve our current baseline.

 ## **Final Model** <a name="final_model"></a>